Filter by integration

 Many ambitious entrepreneurs believe you need to be in a company for at least a few years to create a credit score before asking for a loan, but this is not true.
 Many lenders provide start-up loans to enterprises with bad credit.

 Yes, we’ll consider your credit score.
 If you’re in excellent standing and have a decent business plan, you’ll likely be accepted.
-Do your research and consult an expert.
-The result may please you.
+Do your research and talk to an expert.
+You might be surprised by your options.
+Even if your credit isn’t perfect, bad credit loans can still help you get your business started.

 5. Banks are the worst for small company loans.